 Ian Gallacher in Ask 21 Glider

 It isn't often that there are three national aerobatic teams at the same show (other than RIAT, of course) and not often, either, that there are two national parachute display teams.
 The RAF Cosford airshow usually starts with a drop from the RAF Falcons.
 This year, the opening display was by the French Air and Space Force Team Phenix Parachute Display Team.
-Jumping from a Skyvan, they formed what was described as a triangle, although the formation appeared more like a diamond with, from the top, a single parachutist, then an attached pair, each carying massive French national flags, then two more singles, unattached but stacked vertically: even more skillful and complicated than the description.
+Jumping from a Skyvan, they formed what was described as a triangle, although the formation appeared more like a diamond with, from the top, a single parachutist, then an attached pair, each carrying massive French national flags, then two more singles, unattached but stacked vertically: even more skillful and complicated than the description.
 The formation broke for landing; a French Air and Space Force flag carried by the last man in.

 The display by the RAF Falcons followed.
 Unusually, the Falcons jumped from a C-130 Hercules.
 Not only is this rare, it was also the last time the team would make a jump from such an aircraft, which was due to be retired from active service later the same month.
 The Falcons' display followed their usual pattern with the very impressive 6-member snake, heart and carousel formations followed down by three flag carriers.